Breastfeeding When Returning to Work

 every 3 hours, for 10 to 15 minutes.
 Double pumping reduces pumping time.
 However,

-frequent sessions are needed to "empty" the breasts for continued milk production
+frequent sessions are needed to empty the breasts for continued milk production and

 does not help maintain milk production.
-If unable to keep a regular pumping schedule
+It may be hard for you to keep a regular pumping

 Plan to breastfeed your baby as soon as you are back together.
 Ask your care provider

 to try not to feed your baby for 1 to 2 hours before you arrive.
 It may help to call

 the care provider when you are ready to leave work, so he or she knows when you are